Attractor-driven matter: Motivation for attractor-driven particles

 This dimensionless equation of motion describes one-dimensional horizontal dynamics of a walker located at $x$, which continuously generates waves with cosine-function spatial form that decay exponentially in time.
-The left side comprises an inertial term $\kappa\ddot{x}$ and a drag term $\dot{x}$.
+The left side comprises an inertial term $\kappa\ddot{x}$ and a drag term $\dot{x}$, with an overdot denoting differentiation with respect to time $t$.
 The right side quantifies the forcing on the droplet due to the underlying wave field, which is proportional to the gradient of the underlying field.
 Since this model takes into account the waves generated from all previous impacts, the underlying wave field is calculated through integration of waves generated from all the previous bounces of the walker.
 The two parameters, $\kappa$ and $\beta$, may be interpreted as the ratio of inertia to drag and the ratio of wave forcing to drag respectively.

-\citet{Valaniunsteady2021} showed that the walker's integro-differential equation of motion in Eq.~(\ref{eq_1}) can be transformed to the following system of ordinary differential equations (ODEs) (see Appendix~\ref{app: walker equation} for a derivation):
+\citet{Valaniunsteady2021} and \citet{Valanilorenz2022} showed that the walker's integro-differential equation of motion in Eq.~(\ref{eq_1}) can be transformed to the following system of ordinary differential equations (ODEs) (see Appendix~\ref{app: walker equation} for a derivation):

-These ODEs are the classic Lorenz equations~\citep{Lorenz1963} coupled with the droplet position.
+These ODEs are the classic Lorenz equations~\citep{Lorenz1963} coupled with the droplet's motion.
 The $X$ variable in the Lorenz system is equivalent to the droplet's velocity $\dot{x}$ while the $Y$ and $Z$ variables are related to the memory forcing.
 The parameters $\sigma, r, b$ in the Lorenz system are related to the walker's system via

-Thus, the walker's motion can be interpreted as being {\em driven} by the velocity $X$, which is evolving on the Lorenz strange attractor.

-Inspired by this driving of a particle from an induced Lorenz strange attractor in the walking-droplet system, in this paper we present a general class of particles and the resulting matter, where each particle is coupled to a strange attractor arising from an internal state space of a low-dimensional chaotic dynamical system.

-The paper is organized as follows.
-In Sec.~\ref{sec: General method}, we provide a flexible formalism for generating particles using strange attractors.
-In Sec.~\ref{Sec: Active matter}, we provide an illustrative example of applying our strange-attractor-driven particles to generate behaviors reminiscent of active matter.
-We discuss some broader implications of our paper, together with some possible avenues for future work, in Sec.~\ref{Sec: Discussion}.
-We offer some concluding remarks in Sec.~\ref{Sec: DC}.